dbstapes/CSC315/README.md

 The first step is to type enter the working directory cloned from github Next type "createdb cab12"
 Next type "psql cab12"
-Once in the postgres terminal enter the table construction commands in the create_table_commands.sql Once that is done exit postgres and type "python initialize_database.py" This will populate the database with the values from the csv
+Once in the postgres terminal enter the table construction commands in the create_table_commands2.sql Once that is done exit postgres and type "python initialize_database.py" This will populate the database with the values from the csv